MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.RemoveItem.md

 api_name:
 - Office.CommandBarComboBox.RemoveItem
 ms.assetid: 8a40dcca-c320-c27f-ae91-97c195d4f821
-ms.date: 06/08/2017
+ms.date: 01/03/2019
 ---

 # CommandBarComboBox.RemoveItem method (Office)

 Removes an item from a **CommandBarComboBox** control.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
-For more information, search Help for the keyword "ribbon."
+For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).

 ## Syntax

-_expression_. `RemoveItem`( `_Index_` )
+_expression_.**RemoveItem** (_Index_)

-_expression_ A variable that represents a [CommandBarComboBox](Office.CommandBarComboBox.md) object.
+_expression_ A variable that represents a **[CommandBarComboBox](Office.CommandBarComboBox.md)** object.

 ## Parameters

 |Name|Required/Optional|Data type|Description|
 |:-----|:-----|:-----|:-----|